nataliamoran/u-team-up/README.md

 event is set to the selected date, and you can select other days in the calendar if you need to change.
 Clicking "Add Event" button will put the event in the calendar formally.

+### Message Box

+This view only allows users to access.

+In this view, there is a list of messages you have received.
+The type, sender, title and content of each message will be displayed.
+Unread messages will be marked with a light background.